 We have just finished working on an exciting programme with the Irene Taylor Trust to deliver music education in our HMYOI Wetherby and HMP Thorn Cross locations.
 The Trust rolled out their “Music in Prisons” programme which sees five days of intensive music instruction to get the learners to form bands and create an album, which they all receive a copy of.
 We are eager to expand this pilot to some of our other establishments soon.

 Looking forward and always keeping our offering fresh, we have been working along with Sing Inside, a choir-based charity, to get our learners involved in the management and running of their education offering.
 The pilot programme, which has been run at HMP Liverpool, looked to recruit learners as ambassadors that can be trained in the administration and mentorship elements of their projects.
-In doing so, not only are the learners challenged mentally and creatively, but they are also provided great working experience that can feature on their CVs upon release.
+In doing so, not only are the learners challenged mentally and creatively, but they are also provided great working experience that can feature on their CVs upon release, thus supporting prisoners in finding employment..
 While this venture is still in the early stages of development, we are eager to see it piloted at some of our other establishments in the coming months.

 Learners are coached throughout the process by the team from Sing Inside, who aim to build the confidence and responsibility of the project ambassadors over the six-month trial period.
 They will also be participating in the music-based education that Sing Inside already offers.